About the LinC Research Network

 About the Co-Founders and co-organisers

-Gerard O’Grady is a Senior Lecturer in the Centre for Language and Communication Research at Cardiff University.
+Gerard O’Grady is a Professor in the Centre for Language and Communication Research at Cardiff University.
 Prior to completing his PhD in Discourse Intonation at Birmingham, for many years he worked at various universities in Japan where he taught a range of courses focusing on pronunciation, functional approaches to grammar and critical reading of news texts.
 He has also worked at Swansea University as a lecturer where he taught courses on sociolinguistics, dialectology and language origins.
 His chief research interest lies in exploring the communicative functions of intonation: notably how intonation is used in conjunction with syntactic cues to help segment the speech signal into semantic units analogous to the orthographic units of clause, sentence and paragraph, and how tonality and tonicity choices project information as given or new.
 He obtained full funding £6133 from the journal Language Learning to host a multi-institution Round Table “New Theoretical Perspectives above below and across the clause” on September 4 and 5 2014 at Cardiff University.